Singapore Heart Risk & Trajectory Estimator

 Why Ethnicity & BMI Matter

-Medical research in Singapore proves that Asians face higher cardiovascular risks at a lower BMI than Westerners.
-This is due to the "Asian Phenotype"—higher visceral fat (internal fat) even if you appear slim.
+Medical research in Singapore indicates that Asian populations face higher metabolic risks at a lower BMI compared to Western populations.
+This is largely attributed to the "Asian Phenotype", which has a tendency to carry higher visceral (internal) fat even with a seemingly slim exterior.

 Asian BMI Thresholds